 While serving as President, Shands primary focus was on Christian Education courses at Limestone.
 As the year progressed, Shands felt that his calling was geared more toward ministry than Christian Education.
 He resigned from the Presidency on March 31, 1953 to become Pastor of West End Baptist Church in Atlanta, Georgia.

-In 1932, Andrew Jackson Eastwood joined the faculty of Limestone College as professor of History.
+In 1932, Andrew Jackson Eastwood joined the faculty of Limestone University as professor of History.
 In 1953, Dr. Eastwood was named President of Limestone.
 A native of Virginia, Eastwood graduated from The University of Richmond, and The University of Virginia, obtaining his Ph.D. in Economics in 1932.

 Eastwood placed high emphasis on increasing growth of the college enrollment and the campus facilities.
 He became active in the community, serving in the Rotary, Selective Service System Board, the Gaffney Crustbreaker's Club and as a Deacon at First Baptist Church of Gaffney.